fzakaria/fzakaria.com/_posts/2026-05-23-leaving-performance-on-the-table.md

 Turns out though that's leaving lots of performance on the table.

-Compilers work under the assumption that every branch is is equally taken, unless you are hints like `[[likely]]` ([ref](https://en.cppreference.com/cpp/language/attributes/likely)).
+Compilers work under the assumption that every branch is equally taken, unless you are hints like `[[likely]]` ([ref](https://en.cppreference.com/cpp/language/attributes/likely)).
 If we can feed the compilers more information about the likely path that our workloads often take, then they can produce much more performant code.

 There are two primary ways to optimize a binary: instrumented or statistical.
 When we instrument our binary, we run our workload with an instrumented binary and capture _the exact paths_ that are executed.
 We will then optimize the binary perfectly tuned to that workload.